tonklable/go-url-shortener/README.md

 # go-url-shortener

-Go learning project for URL shortener

-Please feel free to comment
+This is my Go learning project for URL shortener.
+I write it without using AI to practice myself!
+Please feel free to comment.

 How to run